-The engine, which weighs 1.2 million pounds when its fuel car, or tender, is included, was one of 25 massive steam engines that began riding the transcontinental rails in 1941.
+The engine, which weighs 1.2 million pounds when its fuel car, or tender, is included, was one of 25 massive steam engines in its class that began riding the transcontinental rails in 1941.

 It pulled heavy freight trains over the Wasatch Mountains between Ogden, Utah and Green River, Wyo., and retired after a 17-year career.

 In 1962, the behemoth was donated to the RailGiants Train Museum in Pomona.

 Since November, the locomotive has been slowly moved across the grounds at the Pomona fairplex on 4,500 feet of temporary track.